Board of Directors

 Glenda McCary, Vice President

-Glenda F. McCary (Inman) is a graduate of South Carolina School for the Deaf and the Blind (SCSDB) (1972).
+Glenda McCary (Inman, SC) is a graduate of South Carolina School for the Deaf and the Blind (SCSDB - Class of 1972).
 She holds a degree from Piedmont Technical College in Secretarial Science.
-She is currently employed with the SCSDB as an ASL instructor for the employees.
-She is a member of the Spartanburg Association of the Deaf (SgAD), the South Carolina Registry of Interpreters for the Deaf (SCRID), the National Association of the Deaf (NAD), and American Sign Language Teachers’ Association (ASLTA).
-She is the former Miss Deaf SC of 1975-77.
-Glenda has previously served as SCAD’s President.
-She believes SCAD should be like an insurance company: They are there for the Deaf and Hard of Hearing and will fight to protect your rights in every possible way.
+She is currently employed with the SCSDB as an ASL instructor for the employees as well as an evaluator to help maintain the employees ASL skills.
+She is a member of the Spartanburg Association of the Deaf (SgAD), the South Carolina Registry of Interpreters for the Deaf (SCRID), the National Association of the Deaf (NAD), and South Carolina American Sign Language Teachers’ Association (SCASLTA) and a member of the South Carolina Association of the Deaf (SCAD).
+She is the recipient of the 2013 Charlie McKinney Award from SCAD.
+She has served in numerous officer’s positions and committees and is currently the Vice President of SCAD.
+She is the former Miss Deaf South Carolina of 1975-77 and top ten of the Miss Deaf America Pageant in 1976.
+She also is the President of the South Carolina School for the Deaf Alumni Association (SCSDAA) and is very active with various Alumni committees.
+She feels strongly that SCAD is THE organization that advocates for equal access and fights for the rights of the Deaf and Hard of Hearing people in South Carolina.
 Glenda enjoys cooking, catering, reading, traveling and spending time with her granddaughters.

 Leonard Earl Wright, Past President